axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 ### Step 3: Transfer Router Admin to Emergency Operator EOA

+> **BLOCKED**: Router contract does not currently have `UpdateAdmin` message handler.
+Contract upgrade required before this step can be executed.

 The Router admin role should be transferred to an Emergency Operator EOA for rapid response capabilities.

 **New Admin**: Emergency Operator EOA - refer to the Target Role Addresses Table above